odoo/documentation/content/applications/inventory_and_mrp/inventory/barcode/setup/software.rst

 Barcode Formats
 ===============

-Most retail products use EAN-13 barcodes.
-They cannot be made up without proper authorization.
-You must pay the International Article Numbering Association a fee in exchange for an EAN code sequence.
+Most retail products use EAN-13 barcodes also named GTIN: Global trade Identification Number.
+They cannot be made up without proper authorization and you need a company number as a prefix.
+Find more information at https://www.gs1.org/standards/id-keys/gtin
+GS1 have assosiated organisation world wide, where you can apply for your company number.
+There is a fee for your company number.

 Still, as Odoo supports any string as a barcode, you can always define your own barcode format for internal use.